 System76 Lemur Pro is an Ubuntu Linux workhorse laptop

 System76 sells a lot of different types of computers, including desktops, laptops, and servers -- all come pre-loaded with either Ubuntu or the Ubuntu-based Pop!_OS Linux distributions.
-While the company's hand-crafted Thelio desktops are probably its most exciting machines, the majority consumers are probably better served by a laptop.
+While the company's hand-crafted Thelio desktops are probably its most exciting machines, the majority of consumers are probably better served by a laptop.
 Let's be honest, while hardcore power users and gamers will certainly want a desktop, notebooks are more functional for the average computer user, as it allows them to easily work in different locations.

 With all of that said, System76 has several laptop models, ranging from under $1,000 for, say, the fairly basic "Galago Pro," to well over $2,000 for the high-end "Adder WS" portable workstation.
 In other words, there are many models to meet the needs of many -- including both budget and power perspectives.